-In eating disorder treatment in Nashville, Tennesee, we help clients develop a healthy balance between body, mind and spirit.
-We also help them learn skills that empower them to pursue a lifelong recovery.
+In eating disorder treatment in Nashville, Tennesee, we help clients develop a healthy balance between body, mind, and spirit.
+Also, we help them learn skills that empower them to pursue lifelong recovery.

 People with eating disorders have a high risk of developing other mental health problems.
 For instance, around 50% of people with eating disorders also suffer from depression or an anxiety disorder.
 Around 10% of people with bulimia or binge eating disorder also abuse alcohol or drugs.

 Your treatment plan may differ if you have an alcohol or drug abuse disorder as well as an eating disorder.
 Some drug or alcohol addicts need a medical drug detox before they can start a treatment program.
 If so, you can complete a detox program at The Ranch.
 Then, you can transition to your residential eating disorder treatment program.

 Promises Behavioral Health offers eating disorders treatment at The Ranch in Tennessee.
 The Ranch offers a residential treatment program that helps clients address both their eating disorder and any co-occurring mental health problems.

 Complete your residential treatment as part of a small group of people.
 In both one-on-one and group therapy sessions, you can explore issues around your eating disorders together.